Toni-SC/Coursera_Capstone/README.md

 # Coursera_Capstone
-Repository for the last module of the IBM DS certificate
+Repository for the last module of the IBM DS certificate, this notebook will be mainly used for the capstone project.